rtek1000/Datalogger_2039/README.md

 Note: To go back to version 0.0.7 after installing firmware 0.0.8:
 - Version 0.0.7 does not support the [Wireless Mini Keyboard with Touchpad built in](https://github.com/rtek1000/Datalogger_2039/blob/main/Hardware/Mini_Keyboard1.jpg).
-- On the serial port UART1 it is possible to see that an infinite initialization loop occurs.
+- - On the serial port UART1 it is possible to see that an infinite initialization loop occurs.
-- User needs to use normal USB keyboard without built-in touchpad.
+- - User needs to use normal USB keyboard **without** built-in touchpad.

 -------